pgroenbaek/trackshape-utils/README.md

 The trackcenters can be loaded using the `generate_trackcenters_from_global_tsection` function, either from the global *tsection.dat* Build \#60 included with the Python module or from a file you provide.
 The function returns a list of trackcenters, each corresponding to a parallel track.
 For single-track sections, there will be only one item in the list.

-You can also use `generate_trackcenters_from_local_tsection` to load data from a local *tsection.dat* file if you want to modify dynamic track section shapes generated with DynaTrax.
+You can also use `generate_trackcenters_from_local_tsection` to load data from a local *tsection.dat* file if you want to for example modify dynamic track section shapes generated with DynaTrax.

 If needed, trackcenters can also be created manually using `generate_curve_centerpoints` and `generate_straight_centerpoints`.
 The functions that load from *tsection.dat* files use these internally.

 The example below shows how to use `find_closest_trackcenter`, `find_closest_centerpoint`, and `signed_distance_between` to calculate the distance from a vertex to the nearest trackcenter.
 This is essential for generalizing your scripting logic.
 By using the distance from the center, you can easily determine which part of the track a vertex belongs to, regardless of whether the track section is curved, straight, or has multiple parallel tracks.

-To calculate new vertex positions relative to the trackcenter, you can use `get_new_position_from_trackcenter` to adjust the distance from the center, and `get_new_position_along_trackcenter` to adjust the position along the track.
+To calculate new vertex positions relative to the trackcenter, you can use `get_new_position_from_trackcenter` to adjust the distance from the center, and `get_new_position_along_trackcenter` to adjust the position along the trackcenter.

 ```python